Study Visits & Digital Executive Programs

 During the visits, you and the delegates have the opportunity to meet with thought-leaders, entrepreneurs, technical experts and the executive management from some of the most interesting companies in the startup scene.

-Executive programs are currently offered in four locations, Stockholm, Silicon Valley, Singapore, Dubai.
+Executive programs are currently offered in six locations, Stockholm, Silicon Valley, China, Singapore, Dubai and Berlin.

 The world’s most famous and vibrant technology hub, Silicon Valley is home to many of the largest tech firms in the world as well as a thriving startup scene.
 From Google and Facebook to Tesla and Autodesk, Silicon Valley is seen as the focal point for disruptive innovation.
 Our visits are tailored to the goals, interests and mission of our clients and include interactions with the world’s leading change makers.